Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 ### [compose-sandbox-env.yml](./Compose/pgsql/compose-sandbox-env.yml)

 Provides an implementation of a sandbox environment with the ODS/API, Sandbox Admin, and SwaggerUI behind nginx.
-The databases _EdFi_Admin_ and _EdFi_Security_ are are installed on one instance of PostgreSQL 11.
+The databases _EdFi_Admin_ and _EdFi_Security_ are installed on one instance of PostgreSQL 11.
 The _EdFi_Ods_ sandboxes and templates are installed on a separate instance of PostgreSQL 11.

 ### [compose-shared-instance-env.yml](./Compose/pgsql/compose-shared-instance-env.yml)